The Quiet Year: Gameplay

 Conversation is strictly limited by the rules.
 As critic Adam Dixon noted, "Most turns only one player gets to speak; a few sentences about what has happened that week, describing places, events and people.
 These limits mean you can never describe anything fully, creating a void other players can add to."

 This can create frustration in the game, and disagreement can be expressed by taking Contempt tokens, which have no mechanical purpose but symbolize the difficulty of community decision making.
 Adam Dixon pointed out, "The clever thing about the contempt mechanic is that it has no hard mechanical impact on the game.
 It has no effect on the community, the map, chances of success; its effect is purely social.
 It's a way of indicating feelings that you can't talk about, if it changes anything it's how the players interact."

 At the end of the turn, another card is drawn, and the next player becomes the active player.
-The game ends with the final card, the ace of spades, which represents the arrival of the mysterious Frost Shepherds.
+The game ends with the final card, the king of spades, which represents the arrival of the mysterious Frost Shepherds.
 The card asks, "When the Frost Shepherds arrive, does our community survive?"
 The players then must make a decision.
 Critic Adam Dixon noted, "The answer, usually, is no."